o-messai/Multi-score-SIQA/README.md

 # multi-score-SIQA

-This is the implentation code for our paper submitted to ICIP 2022:
+This is the implementation code for our paper submitted to ICIP 2022:
 "End-to-end deep multi-score model for No-reference stereoscopic image quality assessment"

 # Authors
 Oussama Messai, Aladine Chetouani

-The code will be cleaned/commented in further versions.
+Please note that the code will be cleaned/commented in further versions.